OpenEvalProject/evals/manuscripts/elife-96052/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/96052/elife-96052-fig6-v1.jpg)

-**Figure 6.:** Bend2 females.D11/D11(A) Chromosomal synapsis in oocytes.
+**Figure 6.:** (A) Chromosomal synapsis in oocytes.
 Representative images of SYCP3 and SYCP1 staining in 18 dpc and 1 dpp oocyte nuclei are shown (left).
 Meiotic prophase staging of 18 dpc and 1 dpp oocytes (right).
 L: leptotene, Z: zygotene, P: pachytene, D: diplotene.
 The columns and lines indicate the mean and SD.
 The number of animals analyzed per genotype, 2 for 18 dpc and 3 for 1 dpp. p>0.5 for all the comparisons One-Way ANOVA.
-(B) Examination of DSBs in Bend2 oocytes.
+(B) Examination of DSBs in Bend2D11/D11 oocytes.
 Representative images of ϒH2AX staining in 18 dpc and 1 dpp oocyte nuclei at the pachytene and diplotene stage (left).
 Quantification of ϒH2AX patches in oocyte nuclei at sub-stages (right).
 The mean intensity of ϒH2AX staining in 18 dpc oocyte nuclei was measured by Image J. The patches of ϒH2AX in 1 dpp oocyte nuclei were counted manually.
 The horizontal lines represent the mean ± SD.
 From left to right, the number of analyzed nuclei per genotype: 40/30, 64/48, 81/27, and 57/28. *p=0.0288, ****p<0.0001 t-test.
-(D11/D11C) Analysis of replication protein A (RPA) (C) and RAD5 (D) foci in control and Bend2 oocytes.
+(C) Analysis of replication protein A (RPA) (C) and RAD5 (D) foci in control and Bend2D11/D11 oocytes.
 Representative images of RPA staining in 18 dpc and 1 dpp oocyte nuclei from zygotene to diplotene stage (left).
 Quantification of RPA foci present in oocyte nuclei at sub-stages (right).
 Zygotene and early pachytene nuclei analyzed were from 18 dpc ovaries, and late pachytene and diplotene nuclei analyzed were from 1 dpp ovaries.
 Foci were counted manually.
 The horizontal lines represent the mean ± SD.
 From left to right, number of analyzed nuclei: 12/13, 27/17, 41/42, and 65/49 for RPA, and 8/11, 27/23, 38/46, and 62/55 for RAD51. p>0.5 for all the comparisons t-test.
-(D11/D11E) Examination of CO formation in control and Bend2 oocytes.
+(E) Examination of CO formation in control and Bend2D11/D11 oocytes.
 Representative images of MLH1 in 1 dpp oocyte nuclei (left).
 Quantification of MLH1 foci in 1 dpp oocyte nuclei (right).
 Only oocytes containing ≥20 MLH1 foci/nucleus were counted.
 The horizontal lines represent the mean ± SD.
-N=120 for D11/D11Bend2, 95 for +/+Bend2; **p=0.0057 Mann-Whitney test.
-Scale bar, 10 µm.D11/D11
+N=120 for Bend2+/+, 95 for Bend2D11/D11; **p=0.0057 Mann-Whitney test.
+Scale bar, 10 µm.

 Consistent with the observation in Bend2 mutant males, we also found increased levels of ϒH2AX in late prophase Bend2D11/D11 oocytes (Figure 6B).
 In wild-type females, ϒH2AX patches could be detected along axes in most pachytene oocytes and many diplotene oocytes (Figure 6B).
 This is different from wild-type males, in which ϒH2AX can only be detected as very few patches in late pachytene cells and is almost undetectable in most diplotene cells (Figure 4B), presumably because synapsis progresses faster than recombination in females than in males (Roig et al., 2004).